utshomax/postman-docs/src/pages/docs/sending-requests/grpc/using-grpc-examples.md

 1. Select a message from the dropdown list and select **Send**.

 1. Open the dropdown again and select a different message.

-This simplifies things when you're invoking a client streaming method and you need to send multiple message payloads in one go.